Difficult Bible Quiz about the Physical Bible

 The standard Christian Bible has 66 books.

-One website claims that the Bible omits 75 additional books.
+Some scholars estimate that the Bible omits 75 additional books.

 The standard Apocrypha has fourteen books and sometimes fifteen.